-Mexico City is one of the largest cities on the planet, with a population of nearly eight million people, and plenty to do.
+Mexico City is one of the largest cities on the planet.
+With a population of nearly eight million people, and plenty to do.
 The nightclubs, restaurants, shopping districts, and historical landmarks in Mexico city offer world-class service and a vacation experience you won’t soon forget.

 Experience the vibrant cultural diversity that makes Mexico incredible.
 A melting pot of various people from all over Central American and the world.
 Whether you’re visiting the famed hilltop castle, Chapultepec, or the iconic Catholic church, Basilica of Our Lady of Guadalupe, you’ll find no shortage of culture and history in this expansive metropolis in the heart of Mexico.

 Mexico was once home to the Mayan civilization, who mysteriously disappeared around 900 AD after their massive cities were abandoned one by one.
 The remains of their impressive step pyramids can still be found in many places in Mexico.
-With Chichen Itza being one of the more popular destinations to discover the Mayan ruins.
+Chichen Itza being one of the more popular destinations to discover the Mayan ruins.

-The dry season is between December to May; which is also peak travel season.
+Dry season is between December to May; which is also peak travel season.
 From the massive Mayan pyramid to the other chilling reminders of a once-bustling civilization, Chichen Itza is truly the premier destination for the history lover in your life.